 I often remove leftover old pigments to apply the new permanent make-up safely and carefully.
 For more information, check out the Permanent Makeup Removal page or read the blog about grey eyebrows.

-Permanent make-up always remains visible, but over time the intensity diminishes.
-Fading depends on your skin type, chosen colour and age.
+Permanent make-up always remains visible, but the intensity does diminish over time.
+This fading varies from person to person and depends on your skin type, chosen colour and age.
 Frequent exposure to UV light contributes to fading.
 The lighter the pigment colour chosen, the faster the permanent make-up will fade.
 So it remains advisable, permanent make-up should be regularly touched up.
 The guideline for light colours, such as eyebrows, touch-ups are recommended after 1-2 years.
 Dark colours or an eyeliner, for example, remain permanently beautiful for about 2-3 years.

 No, only the principle is the same.
 The depth of application of pigments into the skin is different.
 With tattoo and permanent make-up treatments, a certain colour pigment is applied into the skin with a needle.
 With tattooing, you work deeper into the skin layer, close to the connective tissue.
 This has consequences for the final colour result.
 In the face, and especially around the eye, the skin is very thin, so care is needed.